unlaunch/documentation/_docs/getting-started.md

 **To create a feature flag:**

 1. Open the Unlanch Console at [https://app.unlaunch.io](https://app.unlaunch.io/)
+2. Switch to *Production* environment using the dropdown on the top-left corner.
-2. From the *Feature Flags* page, click on **Create Feature Flag**.
+3. From the *Feature Flags* page, click on **Create Feature Flag**.
-3. The **New Feature Flag** screen asks you to input values to create a new flag.
+4. The **New Feature Flag** screen asks you to input values to create a new flag.
 In the **Name** field, type in the name that you'd like to call this flag e.g. `2fa-rollout`.
 Leave the rest of the fields to their default values and click on **Save.**
-4. The feature flag is created immediately and you're taken to the **Flag Details** page.
+5. The feature flag is created immediately and you're taken to the **Flag Details** page.
 On this page, click **Enable Flag** to enable your flag in the current environment.
 On the popup asking you to confirm, click **Yes**.

 <div class="d-flex justify-content-center mb-3">
   <iframe width="560" height="315" src="https://www.youtube.com/embed/7ltRZNpKCzQ" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>